mwhitaker/ga-explorerr/README.md

 Super simple way to get the data from the GA Query Explorer directly into R.

-1) Run the query at the [Query Explorer](https://ga-dev-tools.appspot.com/query-explorer/)
+1) Build and run the query at the [Query Explorer](https://ga-dev-tools.appspot.com/query-explorer/)

 2) Copy the **API QUERY URI**, making sure the `access token` is included: